rileydakota/minikube-security-lab/README.md

-# Kubernetes Security lab with Minikube!
+# Kubernetes Security Lab with Minikube!

 In this lab, you will learn how to: